glcjr/Gtk4DotNet/README.md

 ## Prerequisites

 ### Ubuntu

 * sudo apt install libgtk-4-dev

 if you want to use WebView (WebKitGTK):

 * sudo apt install libwebkitgtk-6.0-dev

+if you want to use GTK resources

+* sudo apt install libglib2.0-dev-bin

 ## Installation of GTK Schema
 ```